irsha-irz/talent-hub/README.md

 ![Project Banner]

-Welcome to the Social Media Platform project built using Django!
-This project aims to create a basic social media platform where users can register, log in, post updates, connect with friends, and more.
+Welcome to the Talen Hub Platform project built using Django!
+This project aims to create a basic social media platform for schools and collages where students (users) can register, log in, post images, rate images, connect with friends, and more.
 The platform provides a foundation that you can extend and customize to create your own unique social media experience.

 ## Table of Contents